-So often, we treat prospective residents as numbers in a pipeline.
-In marketing senior living communities, we focus on the number of website visits and leads generated.
-Our sales key performance indicators (KPIs) track leads-to-tours, tours-to-move-ins.
+So often we treat prospective residents as numbers in a pipeline.
+When tracking the marketing efforts for our senior living communities, we focus on the number of website visits and leads generated.
+Our sales key performance indicators (KPIs) track leads-to-tours, or tours-to-move-ins.

-But, in 2018 this approach doesn’t cut it.
+But in 2023 this approach doesn’t cut it.
 A sole focus on moving prospects through a marketing and sales funnel can create unwanted friction for the individual.

 Building Trust is the New Way to Market Senior Living

-Marketing is all about telling the community’s story, right?
+Marketing is all about telling your community’s story, right?

 Well, sort of.

-Many senior living organizations still see marketing as taking out advertisements in local papers, direct mailers, radio spots, TV commercials, etc. Not that there’s anything wrong with still using these methods, it’s the message that is being communicated.
+Many senior living organizations still see marketing as taking out advertisements in local papers, direct mailers, radio spots, TV commercials, etc. Not that there’s anything wrong with still using these methods, but what is the message that is being communicated?
 The majority of senior living communities are building their message around themselves and features of their community.